mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </turbo-stream>"
 ```

 (4) Based on the ID we added to the table body earlier `<tbody id="beer_rows">`, Turbo knows to append the template as the last child of the table body.
+To test, try removing or changing the ID and see what happens.

 ## ActionCable provides dynamic updates

-So far, we have been using Turbo Streams to update page fragments using the normal request-response logic.
+So far, we have been using Turbo Streams to update page fragments using the normal HTTP request-response logic.
 Browser sends a request that accepts turbo_stream as a response.
-This works fine and keeps the flow dynamic for a single user.
+This works fine and keeps the flow dynamic and ligthweight for a single user.

 What if we want to stream the fragment to all browsers that are currently viewing the beers index without them needing to hit refresh?
 This has been quite simple since Rails version 5 which introduced ActionCable, a Rails way of using WebSockets (see [WebSockets in 100 seconds](https://www.youtube.com/watch?v=1BfCnjr_Vjg) for a very quick overview and [Rails ActionCable documentation](https://edgeguides.rubyonrails.org/action_cable_overview.html) for more details).